cucumber/cucumber.ml/README.md

 # Cucumber.ml

-This implements the core Cucumber feature file language, Gherkin, and assocated library for specifying the execution of those tests for the OCaml programming language.
+This implements the core Cucumber feature file language, Gherkin, and assocated library for specifying the execution of those scenarios for the OCaml programming language.

 WARNING: This is still under heavy development and is provided as-is.
 This is for the adventurous who do not mind rough edges and